Sicklethorn Asparagus (Asparagus falcatus) Care Indoors, Propagation and Problems

 Where to Buy

 If you would like to add Asparagus ferns to your collection.
-Check them out on Etsy.
+Check them out on Etsy (Link to Etsy).

-Sicklethorn Asparagus (Asparagus falcatus) blossoms in medium to bright, indirect light, cool to average warmth and moderately moist, rich, well-drained soils coupled with regular feeding during the growing period.
+Sicklethorn Asparagus (Asparagus falcatus) blossoms in medium to bright indirect light, average warmth of 15-280C, moderate humidity of 50-55% and moderately moist, rich, well-drained, all purpose soils coupled with weekly feeding during the growing period.

-Sickle-leaved Asparagus requires pruning to keep it neat and tidy as well as reduce pest and disease infestations.
+Asparagus falcatus care also requires pruning to keep it tidy as well as reduce pest and disease infestations.
 Repotting is needed only when it becomes root-bound.
-Continue reading for more on these growing conditions and how to achieve them.
+Keep reading for more on these growing conditions and how to achieve them.

 Watering

-Water Sicklethorn Asparagus liberally during the growing season and allow the top 2 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water your Sicklethorn Asparagus liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

-Reduce watering in the cold period as growth is reduced at this time but do not let the soil dry out completely.
+Reduce watering in the cold period as growth is reduced at this time but do not let the soil dry out completely to avoid leaf drop.

 Confirm that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and eventual death of the fern.